Nazbiyke/IIR-Band-Pass-Filter-/README.md

 The project makes use of several DSP and Signal Processing Toolbox features, such as:

-- buttord, butter — filter order and coefficient calculation
+- <ins>buttord, butter</ins> — filter order and coefficient calculation

 - freqz — frequency-response analysis